jwetzell/personal-site/content/projects/cueview.md

 ## What is it?
 Cue View is an Electron based application made by [Alec Sparks](https://alecsparks.com/Cue-View) for displaying information from various devices over the network.

-I've worked on automating the build process and general clean up as well as testing the device integrations.
+I've worked on automating the build process and general clean up as well as creating/testing device integrations.

 The application uses the following tech.